cwedwards9/cwedwards9.github.io/README.md

 ### style.css
 * I mainly used this file for font styling, applying my Google Fonts and changing the size, line height
 * I did change the size of all images and made them black and white
-* I had to manually set the right margin to 0 because for some reason, the margin was pushing the width to be much bigger than needed
+* I had to manually set the footer's right margin to 0 because for some reason, the margin was pushing the width to be much bigger than needed
 * The selectors were for specific element selectors, class selectors, and id selectors that I added in the HTML